Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 - If your case is lost, you do not need to worry about paying our fees

 - If you win your case, any fees will be covered by the compensation you receive

 If a CFA is appropriate for your claim, the team will send you a copy of the documentation and contact you to take you through it.
-The team will make sure that you understand how the Agreement works before you enter into it and we are very happy to answer any questions you may have.
+Our team will make sure that you understand how the Agreement works before you enter into it and we are very happy to answer any questions you may have.